Country of origin | Australia |

 Where to buy Lyka dog food

 Lyka dog food is only available to buy directly from their website.
-As a reader of Pet Food Reviews we have a special offer for you:
+As a reader of Pet Food Reviews we have a special discount code for you:

-Click here for 30% OFF your first box of Lyka dog food!!
+Click here to apply a 30% Off discount code for your first box of Lyka

 While you’re at it, check out their fantastic range of air-dried treats – tripe, mussels, and sardine treats in particular (lots of great nutrition therein!).